KHaynes71/OpenStreetProject/README.md

 This repo includes the following files:

-README.md: This file, which contains a summary of files used for this project
+README.md - This file, which contains a summary of files used for this project

-Audit.ipynb used to audit the data

-create_DB.ipynb used to create the database

-OSM_To_CSV.ipynb used to create the csv files from the OSM data
+Map_Area.txt - A text file that contains an explanation of why I chose the map area and a link to the map area.

+OSM Project Final Report.pdf - A .pdf file explaning what I did in the report with screen shots of the code and output.

+OSM Project Resources.txt - A text file that contains a list of the resources with links that I used to complete this project.

+OSM_To_CSV.py - file includes the origianol data.py file from Udacity.
+This code audits the data and cleans the data street names and postal codes.
+Then the code takes the .osm file and shapes the data into 5 differenct .csv files.

+create_DB.py - Creates a SQL database that can be queried to look at the data.

-CSV, OSM, and database files created
+## CSV, OSM, and database files created

 nodes.csv